kerlilow/aquote/README.md

 The [release page](https://github.com/kerlilow/aquote/releases) includes precompiled binaries for Linux and macOS.

+After downloading the release package for your OS, extract the archive and run `install.sh` as root.

 ## License

 This project is licensed under the terms of the MIT license.